Publication and archiving of data

 Figshare All fomats 20 GB (more if charged) Figshare team

-Take a look at an example of a data publication.
+Take a look at an example of a data publication or visit the CellNanOs OMERO Gallery, which contains the department's current publications.

 Procedure